 A copy of the TBR guidelines for determining residency can be found at https://policies.tbr.edu/policies/policy-classifying-students-state-out-state-paying-college-or-university-fees-tuition.

 What are the differences in curriculum for the Rural Primary Care Track (RPCT) and

 In general, the core curriculum is the same for both tracks.
-With the exception of the rural track experiences (RPCT), all courses in the basic sciences years are at one site.
-Medical students apply and 25 percent are accepted to the RPCT.
-For these students, the RPCT offers the students one day a week of educational activities in rural and underserved medicine to include rural precepting, cultural competence, and understanding Social Determinants of Health in a rural context.
+In the preclinical phase the RPCT offers the students one day a week of educational activities in rural and underserved medicine to include rural precepting, cultural competence, and understanding Social Determinants of Health in a rural context.
 This can come through didactics, work assignments, and field trips.
-During the junior year, the RPCT students have a four-month clerkship experience anchored in one of two rural communities.
-The remaining eight months are composed of the same core clerkships offered to the non-RPCT students, although some are of shorter length.
-Medical students in both the RPCT and the non-RPCT (generalist) courses and clerkships receive equivalent experiences.
+During the junior year, the RPCT students have a three month clerkship experience in several of our rural communities.
+The remaining eight months are composed of the same core clerkships offered to the non-RPCT students.
+Outside of the RPCT, the medical students in both the RPCT and the non-RPCT (generalist) courses and clerkships receive equivalent experiences.
 RPCT does require a little extra time in the preclinical years to cover the educational activities.
 Preclinical precepting requires travel up to one hour each way and during the third year it requires overnight stays in the communities.